 Sous vide has come a long way in the last ten, twenty years.
 It used to be prohibitively expensive for home cooks to purchase sous vide equipment, with prices in the $1,000 neighborhood.
-But thankfully that’s all changed and it has become extremely affordable to get started sous videing in your own kitchen and treating yourself to incredibly delicious, perfect meats like this ribeye steak that would cost big bucks at a restaurant.
+But thankfully that’s all changed and it has become extremely affordable to get started sous videing in your own kitchen.
+Now you can treat yourself to incredibly delicious, perfect meats like this ribeye steak that would cost big bucks at a restaurant.
 So let’s go over how to sous vide, including what you need to get going and how you use the method.

 What is Sous Vide

 If you’ve been reading about sous vide then this may be the fourth or fifth time that you’ve heard this.
 Sous vide means “under vacuum” in French, and being under vacuum is one of the keys to preparing food this way.